vengin/portfolio/2015-/LabVIEW Tests for CSRD/README.md

-# Cab Signal Receiver Modulator (CSRD) LabVIEW Integration Testing
+# Cab Signal Receiver Demodulator (CSRD) LabVIEW Integration Testing
 The goal of the project was to build **test framework** to demonstrate, that the **FPGA firmware** interacts with other **PCB components** properly, performing its intended functions.
 The final test framework was implemented as a series of semi-automated **LabVIEW tests**.
 Most tests required interactions between FPGA firmware (Xilinx/Altera FPGAs with NIOS soft-processors) and PCB devices (a full range of digital and analog circuitry).

 ## My Role